University Writing Seminar

 Students are invited to continue the conversations in follow-up, small-group discussions.
 Each University Writing Seminar also assigns an experiential-learning activity to expand the boundaries of the conventional classroom.

-Registration for First-Year Writing courses begin July 23 in SAGE (please note that the UWS Lottery was canceled).
-In the descriptions below, please note: Remote = instruction is entirely online; In-person = meets in a classroom on campus; Hybrid = combination of in-person and remote sessions; Brandeis Abroad = Remote course reserved for international students for the first five days of registration, and then open to all students.
+Remote = instruction is entirely online; In-person = meets in a classroom on campus; Hybrid = combination of in-person and remote sessions; Brandeis Abroad = Remote course reserved for international students for the first five days of registration, and then open to all students.